Schofield and Young Blog

 • Pre-trial Conference:

-• Look at this blog post to learn more.
+• Look at this blog post on Pretrial Conferences to learn more.
 There can be multiple parts to a conference like this., Make sure you understand what it is you are going into.

 • Motions Hearings: